yasenstar/PlantUML_in_Action/PlantUML.md

 ##### 3.30 Skinned Stereotypes

+###### discussion #16549

+###### discussion #16650

 ##### 3.31 Color Gradient

 ##### 3.32 Help on Layout

+###### keyword: together

+###### use hidden links to force the layout

 ##### 3.33 Splitting Large Files

+use thepage (hpages)x(vpages) to split images

+###### discussion #3876

 ##### 3.34 Extends and Implements

+keyword:implements

+* UML realization relationship

+UML realization relationships between the definition and implementations of an interface (the equivalent of Java implements)

+Although Java does not support multiple inheritance in the same way as languages such as C++, it does support the idea of implementation of multiple interfaces.
+The form of inheritance represented by theimplements  keyword in Java is inheritance of interface only.
+This type of inheritance is sometimes calledsub-typing.

+In UML, the relationship between a class implementing an interface and the interface definition is called arealization relationship, and it is drawn as a dashed line with a closed arrowhead from the implementing class to the interface.
+Interfaces are drawn using the same symbol as a class but with an additional keyword <<interface>> above the class name.

+keyword:extends

+* UML generalization / specialization relationship

+UML generalization relationships, used to indicate that one interface extends one or more others.

+Interfaces can extend one or more other interfaces.
+A UML generalization relationship (solid line with closed arrowhead) is used to represent this sort of relationship.

+###### Article: Inheritance and Interfaces in Java and UML

+###### Interface in Java

 ##### 3.35 Bracketed Relations (linking or arrow) Style
+   syntax: class1 -[style]-> class2

 ###### 3.35.1 Line Style